 January 26, 2021 - A non-peer-reviewed study: Immunogenic Potential of DNA Vaccine candidate, ZyCoV-D against SARS-CoV-2 in Animal Models.
 The preliminary animal study demonstrates that the candidate DNA vaccine induces antibody response, including neutralizing antibodies against SARS-CoV-2, and provided Th-1 response as evidenced by elevated IFN-γ levels.

 January 3, 2021 - Zydus Cadila announced that it would be starting Phase III clinical trials of its plasmid DNA vaccine to prevent COVID-19, ZyCoV-D, after receiving permissions from the DCGI.
 Speaking on the development, Mr. Pankaj R. Patel, Chairman of the Zydus Group, said, “We are reaching a critical milestone in our vaccine development program and towards our goal of helping people fight the pandemic with an indigenously discovered, safe, and efficacious vaccine.
 The launch of the Phase 3 trial will determine the efficacy of our vaccine in preventing COVID-19 which continues to pose a major threat the world over.”

 December 24, 2020 - Zydus Cadila announced that its plasmid DNA vaccine to prevent COVID-19, ZyCoV-D, was found to be safe, well-tolerated, and immunogenic in Phase I/II clinical trials.
-The company is now planning to initiate Phase III clinical trials in around 30,000 volunteers upon receiving necessary approvals.
+The company plans to initiate Phase III clinical trials in around 30,000 volunteers upon receiving necessary approvals.